cost-guide

 Frequently Asked Questions

-GPT-4o is the most reliable choice for agents in 2026 — best function calling support, fast responses, and extensive documentation.
-Claude is better for agents that need to process long documents (200K context).
+GPT-4o is the most reliable for agents in 2026 — best function calling, fast, well-documented.
+Claude is better for document-heavy agents (200K context window).
 Gemini Flash is cost-effective for high-volume simple agents.
-I typically use GPT-4o as default and add Claude for document-heavy tasks.
+Most production agents use GPT-4o as default with Claude for long-document tasks.

 Build Your AI Agent